 - You can load all of your big items into a single moving container and have it shipped, then transport all of the leftover odds and ends in a small moving truck or van.

 You may not be looking forward to handling all the logistics of your move, but it can be a lot easier when you’re doing a move that works for you.
-This is the beauty of a hybrid move: you can make it your own!
+That’s the beauty of a hybrid move: You can make it your own!

 Storage can help you free up extra space, downsize, or bridge the gap between moving out of your old place and moving into your new one.
-So, what will some Florida storage space cost you?
+So what will Florida storage space cost you?

 But traditional storage units aren’t the only option if you want somewhere to put your extra stuff.
 When you move with PODS, for instance, you get a full month of storage included.

 The other benefit of storing your stuff with a moving container company like PODS is that you only have to load (and unload) it once, rather than hassling with packing it in a truck and then transferring it to your storage space.
-Just load the container at your home, send it to storage, and then have it delivered back to your place (or to your new home) when you’re ready.
+Just load the container at your home, send it to a secure PODS Storage Center, and have it delivered back to your place (or to your new home) when you’re ready.

 We hope this guide to moving in Florida has helped you figure out how you’ll make your move as smooth and low-stress as possible.
 Safe travels!